 This Sunday’s dust-up – or one of them – was President Trump’s comment, when quizzed by Bill O’Reilly, on his “respect” for Mr. Putin.

-American Life, Donald Trump, Education Policy 2016 Elections, FEATURED CONTRIBUTORS, Republican Party abc television, ben sherwood, betsy devos, Constitution, disney, education, executive order, humor, obermeier rapport, pat obermeier, plagiarism, satire, schoolhouse rock, youtube
+1 HEADER Donald Trump, American Life, Education Policy 2016 Elections, FEATURED CONTRIBUTORS, Republican Party abc television, ben sherwood, betsy devos, Constitution, disney, education, executive order, humor, obermeier rapport, pat obermeier, plagiarism, satire, schoolhouse rock, youtube

 WARNING THIS IS SATIRE/ Sense of humor strongly recommended!

 1 HEADER Donald Trump, Economic Policy, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party border adjustment tax, corporate tax rate, georgetown law, gop tax plan, house ways and means committee, iiel, institute of international economic law, international tax policy forum, itpf, kevin brady, nicholas ballasy, nick ballasy, tax code, tax competition, tax plan, taxes, wall street journal

 Would the proposed “border adjustment tax” raise product prices for consumers?
 Top Republican weighs in

 WASHINGTON – House Ways & Means Committee Kevin Brady (R-Texas) defended the Republican plan for a border adjustment tax, arguing that it creates a system that does not “favor foreign products” over […]